 Communicating the value of ethics and compliance

-Convincing with campaigns: a flexible approach
+Promoting learning with campaigns: a flexible approach

 Convincing is a process, and like any process, it takes a number of steps over time, with each step focused on achieving a particular purpose.
-The easiest way to think about campaigns are through the lens of advertising and marketing.
+The easiest way to think about campaigns is through the lens of advertising and marketing.

-Throughout the four-steps of that campaign, the beverage company will make you aware of that new product by leveraging traditional advertising (print, TV, radio) and digital advertising (social media, sponsored content, podcasts), help you understand why you may want to try it, make it easy for you to buy it, and ultimately, nurture that relationship so you stay a customer.
+Throughout the four-steps of that campaign, the beverage company will make you aware of its new product by leveraging traditional advertising (print, TV, radio) and digital advertising (social media, sponsored content, podcasts), help you understand why you may want to try it, make it easy for you to buy it, and ultimately, nurture that relationship so you stay a customer.

-Seeing a commercial once isn’t enough to make you buy that coffee, just as learning about something one time isn’t enough to make you remember it, let alone think about it when it matters.
+Seeing a commercial once isn’t enough to make you buy that smoothie, just as learning about something one time isn’t enough to make you remember it, let alone think about it when it matters.
 Like advertising and marketing, learning is ultimately about changing behavior, and changing behavior is driven through repetition.

 If you can fundamentally agree with that idea, then taking a campaign-based approach can also be a very successful way to deliver an effective learning experience.
-When we help global organizations build ethics and compliance programs to address risks and protect their brand, we aspire to go beyond time-consuming, one-time training courses.
+When we help global organizations build E&C programs to address risks and protect their brand, we aspire to go beyond time-consuming, one-time training courses.
 We think like marketers trying to change someone’s behavior and break the learning experience up into four steps, too:

-1. Prime (Discovery): Like any good advertisement, this stage is all about making someone aware of a new concept (a risk topic or cultural value) and helping them recognize that they have a learning need.
+1. Prime (Discovery): Like any good advertisement, this stage is all about making someone aware of a new concept (a risk topic or cultural value) and helping them recognize they have a learning need.